-Domestic (or Residential) fire sprinklers are installed regularly throughout the UK in houses, flats and apartments.
-The pipe work for a domestic sprinkler is installed within ceiling or floor voids like any other plumbing system.
+Domestic (or Residential) fire sprinklers are installed regularly throughout the UK in houses, flats and high rise apartments.
+Pipe work for a residential or domestic sprinkler is installed within ceiling or floor voids like any other plumbing system.

 Modern concealed fire sprinkler heads are very inconspicuous and have little or no visual impact.
 Every design which we produce takes into account, the symmetry of the lighting plan in each room and wherever possible, the sprinkler heads are positioned so as not to conflict with lighting positions.

 A Domestic Sprinkler System reduces water damage considerably

 Fire detected at an early stage of development can be extinguished with a surprisingly small amount of water and a correctly positioned domestic fire sprinkler head, will be activated very promptly by a developing fire.
 The amount of water utilised to extinguish the fire would be a fraction of that used by the Fire and Rescue services.
 All our installers are familiar with design issues that affect the positions of domestic fire sprinkler heads and can react to changes on site with minimal delay.